cifra-city/rest-sso/docs/web/docs/ResetPasswordCompleteDataAttributes.md

 NewResetPasswordCompleteDataAttributesWithDefaults instantiates a new ResetPasswordCompleteDataAttributes object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetFirstPassword

+`func (o *ResetPasswordCompleteDataAttributes) GetFirstPassword() string`

+GetFirstPassword returns the FirstPassword field if non-nil, zero value otherwise.

+### GetFirstPasswordOk

+`func (o *ResetPasswordCompleteDataAttributes) GetFirstPasswordOk() (*string, bool)`

+GetFirstPasswordOk returns a tuple with the FirstPassword field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetFirstPassword

+`func (o *ResetPasswordCompleteDataAttributes) SetFirstPassword(v string)`

+SetFirstPassword sets FirstPassword field to given value.

+### GetSecondPassword

+`func (o *ResetPasswordCompleteDataAttributes) GetSecondPassword() string`

+GetSecondPassword returns the SecondPassword field if non-nil, zero value otherwise.

+### GetSecondPasswordOk

+`func (o *ResetPasswordCompleteDataAttributes) GetSecondPasswordOk() (*string, bool)`

+GetSecondPasswordOk returns a tuple with the SecondPassword field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetSecondPassword

+`func (o *ResetPasswordCompleteDataAttributes) SetSecondPassword(v string)`

+SetSecondPassword sets SecondPassword field to given value.

 ### GetEmail